Epiphone Serial Number Lookup

 Since 2004 Epiphone guitars have been produced in China.

 From 1961 to early 1970, Epiphone used 6-digit serial numbers.
 However, many serial numbers were duplicated during this period, making the exact production year difficult to trace.
-It is certain that the models with a 6 digit serial number starting with 0 were produced in 1967.
+The models with a 6-digit serial number starting with 0 were certainly produced in 1967.

-Seven digit serial numbers do not have a factory code.
-Here is the first digit the last year of the decade.
+7-digit serial numbers do not have a factory code.
+Here is the first digit of the last year of the decade.
 The 2nd and 3rd numbers represent the month.
 These were manufactured in Korea by Samick between 1984 and 1995.

-8 and nine 9 serial numbers without a factory code.
+8 and 9 serial numbers are without a factory code.
 These were used respectively from 1990 and 1988 and also manufactured by Samick in Korea.

 This combination was applied to the Elite/Elitist models.
 The letter indicates the factory code and the first digit is the last digit of the year (since 2002).
-The factory code can be an F or a T here.
+The factory code can be an F or a T here (See list Factory code letter).

 Example: Serial number T32222 is the 2222th guitar of 2003 built in the factory of Terada Gakki Seisakusyo, Japan.

-The letter indicates the factory code and the first and second digit are the last two digits of the year.
+The letter indicates the factory code and the first and second digits are the last two digits of the year.

 Example: Serial number Z051234 is the 1234th guitar built in 2005 at the Zaozhuang Saehan factory in China.